Brand Identity, Copywriting, or Website Design: Which to Invest in First

 Writing website copy (or really copywriting for anything tbh) isn’t an easy thing for a lot of people.
 It can take a lot of trial and error and will sometimes leave you staring at a blank google document for hours on end with nothing to say.

-As any website designer can tell you, getting website copywriting from clients during website design projects can be…….a hassle.
+.a hassle.
 And that’s usually not the client’s or the designer's fault - it’s a daunting task that if you aren’t already a wordsmith, the idea of writing 3-5+ pages of website copy can be anxiety-inducing.

 Our Approach to Copywriting